Student SupportTracker Help Center

 • Updated

-Alternatively, some activities may show the text "Shared by: [Site Name]" without an ellipsis present for editing.
-This indicates the activity was originally set up on a different site than the one you are currently connected to.
+Alternatively, some activities may show the text "Shared by: [Site Name]" without an ellipsis.
+This indicates that the activity was originally set up on a different site than the one you are currently connected to and cannot be edited unless you switch to the site listed as "shared by."

 This is done so participation can be recorded without setting up the activity at each site, saving considerable time.
-This shared activity will be listed in this site's Activities section but cannot be edited.
-To edit an activity shared by another site, you must switch access to that site.
+This shared activity will be listed in this site's activities section but cannot be edited.
+To edit an activity shared by another site, you must switch access to the originating site.
 To learn more about Switching Access, please see this article.

 Was this article helpful?